 As the skin health transformation proposals evolve over the coming years, this will help resolve some of the hospital capacity and demand issues.
 It remains important to provide safe and effective care in the hospital setting.
 There is currently a national shortage of dermatologists and local challenges may be slightly mitigated through optimised triage and referral processes, but a review of dermatologist numbers is still required - GIRFT recommends 12 dermatologists for the population served in Nottingham (cf. 7 substantive posts).
 There is no quick fix for this as training numbers limit the consultants coming through - CESR training allows some slack but does not solve the problem.

-Optimal Hospital Dermatology Services and Resource levels High/ Medium Priority Through upskilling of nurse roles to CNS with extended duties allows some tasks to be supported, but acknowledgement of training and capacity is required.
+Through upskilling of nurse roles to CNS with extended duties allows some tasks to be supported, but acknowledgement of training and capacity is required.

 Developing a dedicated support structure for community practitioners is also vital to see the success of local care delivery for skin health.
 This requires training practitioners to attend hospital clinics and have formal affiliation with the dermatology service in the acute setting.

 A truly integrated service needs to be reflected in the workforce plan.

+- Diversify workforce for sustainability

+- Workforce satisfaction

-Impact & Benefit • Diversify workforce for sustainability • Workforce satisfaction • Improve patient experience Alignment - An integrated approach to hospital dermatology services should be aligned to an ICS level.
+- Improve patient experience

+Alignment - An integrated approach to hospital dermatology services should be aligned to an ICS level.